samtron1412/docs/tech/it/sw/apache-ant.md

 - Ant uses the `property` element which allows you to specify properties.
 This allows the properties to be changed from one build to another or from one environment to another.
+- Properties are immutable in a build, when the property is set, it cannot modify after that in the same build.
+So the order of defining properties is important.
 - By default, Ant provides the following pre-defined properties that can be used in the build file: